 Optimization Mesh - 78 684 Elements

-Above you can see the volumes that were made of the model.
-It should be noted that this part is symmetric and was constrained for all nodes on the back face.
-The mesh that was operated on my laptop only used 424 elements however the mesh was parametrized such that it could be scaled to 78 684 elements which was was used for analysis and the optimization.
+Above, you can see the volumes created from the model.
+Note that this part is symmetric and was constrained for all nodes on the back face.
+The mesh on my laptop used only 424 elements; however, it was parametrized to scale to 78,684 elements, which were used for analysis and optimization.

 On this project, overall I was able to achieve 95%.
 However it would be interesting to perform a topology study with the proper loading in the future.